matthewmyrick/quill/DEPLOYMENT.md

    git push origin :refs/tags/v0.2.0
    ```
 2. Delete the GitHub release from the web interface
-3. Revert the Homebrew formula to the previous version
+3. Create a new tag with the corrected version

 ## Version Strategy